damagedgoods/bodymixnmatch/README.md

 # Instructions

-Just edit the groups head1, head2, body1, body2, etc. and replace them with your own designs.
+Open src/bodies.ai and edit the groups head1, head2, body1, body2, etc, replacing them with your own designs.
 Make sure there are no repeated group names.
 Once you are finished, run the script: "File > Script > Other script..." (or something like that) and select src/bodies.jsx.

 You can change the numbers of items in the "numBichos" variable in bodies.jsx